newrelic/open-install-library/docs/README.md

 setup_license:
   cmds:
     - |
+      # Check if newrelic-infra.yml exists; if it doesn't, create an empty file
       if [ ! -f /etc/newrelic-infra.yml ]; then
         sudo touch /etc/newrelic-infra.yml;
       fi
     - |
+      # Check for a license_key in the file and update it if it exists; otherwise, write a license_key into the file
       grep -q '^license_key' /etc/newrelic-infra.yml && sudo sed -i 's/^license_key.*/license_key: {{.NR_LICENSE_KEY}}/' /etc/newrelic-infra.yml || echo 'license_key: {{.NR_LICENSE_KEY}}' | sudo tee -a /etc/newrelic-infra.yml
 ```